Wind Point Watershed Restoration Plan

 The first year of the two-year development of the plan focused on engaging people from all walks of life through a series of meetings and online surveys culminating in a visioning session, where participants selected the priority areas for the plan.
 In the second year, a stakeholders group of interested citizens and public officials met regularly with a professional planning firm to advise and direct the development of this comprehensive watershed restoration plan.
 The completed plan was presented on July 16, 2015, at a public meeting held at the Wind Point Lighthouse.
 The complete final plan chapters and executive summary are available for download on this page.

-The Wind Point Watershed Restoration Plan has been submitted to the Department of Natural Resources for review.
-Once approved, the plan will then be reviewed by the Environmental Protection Agency for final approval.
-Despite still being in the approval process, the plan has already been adopted by the Village of Wind Point.
+The Wind Point Watershed Restoration Plan was reviewed by the Department of Natural Resources and the Environmental Protection Agency and has been deemed "consistent with" (or approved according to) the Environmental Protection Agency's Nine Key Element standards for watershed restoration.
+In addition, the plan has been adopted by the Village of Wind Point.